 In addition, patterns allow developers to communicate using well-known, well understood names for software interactions.
 Common design patterns can be improved over time, making them more robust than ad-hoc designs.

 The 23 Gang of Four (GoF) patterns are generally considered the foundation for all other patterns.
-They are categorized in three groups: Creational, Structural, and Behavioral (for a complete list see below).
+Let us learn with examples.